 Featured Workshop: Creative Writing at Aviva

 Inga Hansen is an Executive Editor/Associate Publisher of MedEsthetics magazine.
 She was the Managing editor of DAYSPA magazine and is also a freelance writer.
 Some of her clients include CelebLife, Massage magazine and Men’s Fitness.
-Recently, Inga mentored a group of teenage foster girls in a Creative Writing workshop at Aviva Family and Children’s Services in Hollywood.
+In 2010-2012, Inga mentored a group of teenage foster girls in a Creative Writing workshop at Aviva Family and Children’s Services in Hollywood.
 This is her story.